junxit/us-congress-bills-116/metadata.md

 - 2019-09-19 — Mr. San Nicolas moved to suspend the rules and pass the bill, as amended.
 - 2019-09-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7812-7813)
 - 2019-09-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7812-7813)
+- 2019-09-23 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 214.